Raullize/deep-focus/README.en.md

 ## 🙏 Acknowledgements

 - Thank you to everyone who uses this application to improve their productivity
-- Inspired by the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique) created by Francesco Cirillo